theAmbassadorsLAB/Timesync-Client/README.md

 ===

 ### <a name="client.properties"></a>Properties:
 - debug : Boolean, enable debug messages.
 - server : String, the server address to connect to.
-- port : Integer, the server port to connect on.
+- port : Integer (optional), the server port to connect on, defaults to 80.
+- autoReconnect : boolean (optional), automatically reconnect when the server connection is dropped, defaults to true.
+- autoInitSync : boolean (optional), automatically initiate a sync request to the server on a successful connection, defaults to true.

 ===